 How often does a modern person ask himself why in certain situations, we have to act in a certain way and not in another way?
 Where did the definition “tradition” come from?
 What is the Custom, and why is it particularly such as we know it nowadays?

-Answers to all these questions are hidden in our traditions and culture, which are rooted into the prehistoric times.
-Ancient people paid much more attention to the question of existence itself, without being concerned with highly technological discoveries, new gadgets, cult of consumption and entertainment.
-Cultural concepts and cosmological ideologies have been formed in such environment, and we can still observe their remains in the world today.
-Unfortunately, most of the concepts has been lost or transformed with time and under the influence of global spiritual and material evolution.
-But naturally these grains that are still preserved to our time and belong to cultures, that proved to be the most resistant, and therefore the closest to human nature.
+Answers to all these questions are hidden in our traditions and culture, which are rooted in prehistoric times.
+Ancient people paid much more attention to the question of existence itself without being concerned with highly technological discoveries, new gadgets, the cult of consumption, and entertainment.
+Cultural concepts and cosmological ideologies have been formed in such an environment, and we can still observe their remains in the world today.
+Unfortunately, most concepts have been lost or transformed with time and under the influence of global spiritual and material evolution.
+But naturally, these grains are still preserved to our time and belong to cultures that proved to be the most resistant and, therefore, the closest to human nature.

 The second brewing lasts about 30 seconds.
-After that, it is poured into vensyabey of each participant of the ceremony – high bowl is filled by 3/4 of the volume – and it is covered with cha bei (wide bowl) on the top.
+After that, it is poured into vensyabey of each participant of the ceremony – the high bowl is filled by 3/4 of the volume – and it is covered with cha bei (wide bowl) on the top.
 Then this construction is turned upside down so cha bei becomes at the bottom.
-By gentle lifting of wen xiang bei, participants inhale the aroma of the beverage slowly – tea drinking begins.
+By gently lifting of wen xiang bei, participants inhale the aroma of the beverage slowly – tea drinking begins.

 Recommended reading our special article China is the best place to buy Chinese tea!

-Enjoy your tea with Parcel Up (Taobao FOCUS)!
+Enjoy your tea with Parcel Up!